Avira/salt-windows-dev/README.md

 ### Vagrant windows box

-This box will provided in the vagrant cloud as soon as somebody gets around to resolve #5. for now you can follow the steps described [here](#5).
+This box will provided in the vagrant cloud as soon as somebody gets around to resolve [this isse](https://github.com/obestwalter/salt-windows-dev/issues/5). for now you can follow the steps described [here](https://github.com/obestwalter/salt-windows-dev/issues/5).

 ## Usage